You can basically bring anything you can carry that will not make a massive mess in the venue. Here are some suggestions:

 Repair Café doesn’t charge for repairs.
 It is offered in the spirit of the gift economy where we hope to share what we know and can do with our community.
 If the purchase of repair parts or materials is required, and they are available, you may be asked to pay for them.

 Of course, donations to help cover other expenses, like operating costs and miscellaneous supplies, are always appreciated.
-We ususally have a donation jar at each repair cafe event that you can pop in a gold coin or something of the folding kind! ;) Oh, if you can tell a grand story while your repair is underway, that too would be gratefully received!!
+We ususally have a donation jar at each repair cafe event that you can pop in a gold coin or something of the folding kind! ;) You're welcome to bring along some baked goods or nibbles to share.
+Skills and talents are also invited, as part of our "really really free market".
+Oh, if you can tell a grand story while your repair is underway, that too would be gratefully received!!

 how do i start a repair cafe in my community?

 First check to see if there's a repair cafe or fixit initiative in your area already.
 You can check the map hosted by the International Repair Foundation for registered repair cafes around the world.
 We keep a map for Victoria where we try to keep track of existing, proposed and potential repair cafes in our State.
 You can also check with your local community centre or local government offices to see if they are aware of any fix-it or repair intiatives in your area.

 If you're interested in starting a repair cafe, I recommend getting ahold of the starter kit from the International Repair Foundation and registering on their map (joining the network of 1200+ repair cafes across 30+ countries!).
 Then set about getting volunteer fixers, a venue to hold the first session, get a start date and event to launch, and then various avenues to promote it.
 Lessons learned include:

 Stand on the shoulders of those who've travelled the road already - the international repair foundation and the many repair cafes up and running already.
 Toronto and Pasadena are good ones to check out.